 The authors concluded that about one-fifth of ABAD patients do not present with any aortic dilatation, and are more frequently females and younger.

 In this study, one hypothesis for the increased proportion of females among ABAD patients with a normal aortic diameter could be that the female aorta may dissect at a smaller diameter, because a 3 cm aortic diameter may be considerably increased compared with the normal aortic measurements in females.
 Additional research is needed to explore the molecular and genetic predisposition of these patients.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Aortic Surgery, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Interventions and Structural Heart Disease, Interventions and Vascular Medicine
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Interventions and Structural Heart Disease, Interventions and Vascular Medicine

 Keywords: Aortic Aneurysm, Thoracic, Hospital Mortality, Demography, Dilatation, Registries, Catheterization, Marfan Syndrome, Genetic Predisposition to Disease, Coronary Artery Bypass, Diabetes Mellitus

 < Back to Listings